If you’re like me, you grew up on processed food.

 2. Wild Caught Grilled Salmon

-Dang, that might be the same fork from the Taco Salad picture.#minimalist.
+That might be the same fork from the Taco Salad picture. #minimalist.

 Step 2, 2 Days later, plug in the grill and put the fish on the grill for 10 minutes.

 Step 3 – Enjoy this crispy, excellent source of animal protein and healthy fats.
-Bonus: Add Extra Virgin Olive Oil and a pinch of Himalayan Salt for enhanced taste and texture.
+Bonus: Add Extra Virgin Olive Oil and a pinch of Himalayan Salt for enhanced taste, nutrition and texture.

 Prep Time – 2 Days and 10 Minutes